Loretta Bayliss

 Loretta Irene Bayliss (1939 – 30 June 1966) was a New Zealand cricketer who played as a left-arm fast-medium bowler.
-She appeared in one Test match for New Zealand in 1961.
+She only appeared in a single Test match for New Zealand, in 1961.
 Playing against Australia, she took 5/28 in the final innings of the match to become the 6th player to take a five-wicket haul on their Women's Test debut.
 She played domestic cricket for Canterbury.